Updated: Feb 15

 If you’ve a specialty, you can volunteer your time by being involved in non-profit organizations as a board member.
 I served on the Champaign Public Library board several years.
 It was a time commitment, but very rewarding and informative.

 I find that in addition to making financial donations, being out in the community is personally rewarding and quite humbling.

 “Money spent on others can buy happiness.”

 Francis of Assisi said, “For it is in giving that we receive.”
 If your life circumstances permit, I strongly encourage you to volunteer your time and/or your money to the cause you believe in.
 And our government may reward you through various means.

-If you would like to explore additional ways you can give and the impact it may have on your financial situations, feel free to schedule a call with me.
+If you would like to explore additional ways you can give and the impact it may have on your financial situations, the Peak Wealth Planning team can assist.